Our recruitment process

 - the assessment process is fair and consistent

-- assessment is based on job specific requirements – things that are genuinely required for someone to perform the role
+- assessment is only based on things that are genuinely required for someone to perform the role

-If you are not selected as the successful candidate – don’t despair!
-It doesn’t mean that you can’t do the job, it just means that someone else demonstrated that they could do it better.
+If you are not selected as the successful candidate, it doesn’t necessarily mean that you can’t do the job, it just means that someone else was more suitable.
 Remember to ask for feedback to help you improve your chances in the future.

 In some cases, when you are notified that you didn’t get the job you may be told that you have been placed on a merit list.
-This is great news as it means that you may be considered for similar roles in the Department as they become available over the next 12 months.
+This is great news as it means that you may be considered for the same, or similar, roles at DHA if they become available over the next 18 months.